A range of skills are developed throughout Key Stage 3 Religious studies, in preparation for the GCSE RS (9-1):

-A range of themes are explored, which enables boys to discuss and develop their ideas through a number of key topics and questions;
+A range of themes are explored, which enables students to discuss and develop their ideas through a number of key topics and questions;

 - What is Religion?

-In year 8 boys are able to learn and investigate;
+In year 8 students are able to learn and investigate;

 How is This Subject Assessed?